Author: SAI K

 In this chapter, we'll learn Bitwise operators in Java programming language, their syntax, and how to use them with examples.

-Java defines several bitwise operators that can be applied to the integer types: long
+Java defines several bitwise operators that can be applied to the integer types: long,

-.
+int, short, char, and byte.
 These operators act upon the

 individual bits of their operands.